Moni-25/Exercise5/README.md

 ## RESULT:

-The program for designing book front cover page using HTML and CSS is completed successfully.
+The program for performing server side processing is completed successfully.